softwareyou/softwareyou.se/README.md

 Software & You Website

 This is the template for the Software & You website.
-It contains all resources required to build softwareyou.se and softwareyou.com.
+It contains all resources required to build softwareyou.{se|com}.

 Instructions: